Meadowlark Lemon: Basketball

-Lemon made his first basketball hoop out of an onion sack and coat hanger, using an empty Carnation milk can to sink his first 2-point hoop.
+Lemon made his first basketball hoop out of a coat hanger, using an onion sack for a net and an empty Carnation milk can for a ball, with which he made his first shot.

 Lemon first applied to the Globetrotters in 1954 at age 22, finally being chosen to play in 1955.
 In 1980, he left to form one of his Globetrotters imitators, the Bucketeers.
 He played with that team until 1983, then moved on to play with the Shooting Stars from 1984 to 1987.
 In 1988, he moved on to "Meadowlark Lemon's Harlem All Stars" team.
 Despite being with his own touring team, Lemon returned to the Globetrotters, playing 50 games with them in 1994.

 In 2000, Lemon received the John Bunn Award, the highest honor given by the Naismith Memorial Basketball Hall of Fame outside induction.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2003.

 Television appearances

-In the 1970s, an animated version of Lemon, voiced by Scatman Crothers, starred with various other Globetrotters in the Hanna-Barbera animated cartoon series Harlem Globetrotters, as well as its spinoff, The Super Globetrotters.
+In the 1970s, an animated version of Lemon, voiced by Scatman Crothers, starred with various other Globetrotters in the Hanna-Barbera animated cartoon series Harlem Globetrotters.
 The animated Globetrotters also made three appearances in The New Scooby-Doo Movies.

 Lemon appeared alongside Fred "Curly" Neal, Marques Haynes and his other fellow Globetrotters in a live-action Saturday-morning television show, The Harlem Globetrotters Popcorn Machine, in 1974–1975, which also featured Rodney Allen Rippy and Avery Schreiber.

 In 1978, Lemon appeared in a memorable Burger King commercial by making a tower of burgers until he found a double-beef pickles and onions with no-cheese burger.